-You can use either fresh ground or pre-packaged pork sausage like breakfast sausage, country sausage, or even hot sausage its usually in a roll.
-You dont want to use links or patties for this recipe.
+You can use either fresh ground or pre-packaged pork sausage like breakfast sausage, country sausage, or even hot sausage it's usually in a roll.
+You dont want to use links or patties for this sausage gravy recipe.

-These are both very similar but a country gravy is made without meat and of course, sausage gravy has ground sausage and is sometimes known as sawmill gravy.
+These are both very similar but country gravy is made without meat and of course, homemade sausage gravy has ground sausage and is sometimes known as sawmill gravy.